-- The Trust Board has overall responsibility for ensuring that the School complies with all relevant data protection obligations. - 21 Headteacher The Headteacher acts with the delegated authority of the Trustee board on a day to day basis and will liaise with the DPO.
-In the Headteacher's absence, in case of emergency, this role will be delegated to a member of the Senior leadership Team

-All other staff (as defined in scope) - All staff are responsible for:

-- Familiarising themselves with and complying with this and related policies.
-The learning culture within the organisation seeks the avoidance of a blame culture and is key to allowing individuals the confidence to report genuine mistakes.
+- 20 The Trust Board Have overall responsibility for ensuring that Alderbrook School complies with all relevant data protection obligations. - 21 Data Protection Lead acts with the delegated authority of the Trust Board on a day-to-day basis and will liaise with the DPO.
+In their absence, in case of emergency, this role will be delegated to a member of SLT - 22 All other staff (as defined in scope) All staff are responsible for - Familiarising themselves with and complying with this and related policies.
+The learning culture within the organisation seeks the avoidance of blame and is key to allowing individuals the confidence to report genuine mistakes.
 However, staff should be aware, that a deliberate or reckless disregard of this policy could result in disciplinary action being taken; - Taking care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse at all times.
-All staff should adopt the approach that they should treat the personal data of others with the same care with which they would treat their own; - Only using computers and other devices authorised by the school for accessing and processing personal data ensuring that they are properly "logged-off" at the end of any session in which they are using personal data; and locking devices when they are temporarily left unattended at any point (Windows Button 2 + L is a handy shortcut); - Storing, transporting and transferring data using encryption and secure password protected devices; - Not transferring personal data offsite or to personal devices other than in accordance with the School's Bring Your Own Device policy - - Deleting any data they hold in line with this policy, the Records Management Policy, and the retention schedule; - Informing the School of any changes to their personal data, such as a change of address; - Reporting to the Headteacher, or in their absence the DPO in the following circumstances: - Any questions about the operation of this policy, data protection law, retaining or sharing personal data or keeping personal data secure; - If they have any concerns that this policy is not being followed; - If they are unsure whether they have a lawful basis upon which to use personal data in a particular way; - If they need to rely on or capture consent, deal with data protection rights invoked by an individual, or transfer personal data outside the UK and European Economic Area; - The discovery of a data breach or near miss (immediate action is required) - please refer to the Data Breach Policy and section 12 of this policy; - Whenever they are engaging in a new activity that may affect the privacy rights of individuals; - If they are to share personal data with a data processor, for example a contractor or someone offering a service, in which case a contract is likely to be required and potentially a data protection impact assessment, please see Sharing Personal Data (section 10).
+All staff should adopt the approach that they should treat the personal data of others with the same care with which they would treat their own; - Only using computers and other devices authorised by Alderbrook School for accessing and processing personal data ensuring that they are properly "logged-off" at the end of any session in which they are using personal data; and locking devices when they are temporarily left unattended at any point (Windows Button  + L is a handy shortcut); - Storing, transporting and transferring data using encryption and secure password protected devices; - Not transferring personal data offsite or to personal devices other than in accordance with our Bring Your Own Device policy - - Deleting any data they hold in line with this policy, the Records Management Policy, and the retention schedule; - Informing Alderbrook School of any changes to their personal data, such as a change of address; - Reporting to the Data Protection Lead, or in their absence the DPO in the following circumstances: - Any questions about the operation of this policy, data protection law, retaining or sharing personal data or keeping personal data secure; - If they have any concerns that this policy is not being followed; - If they are unsure whether they have a lawful basis upon which to use personal data in a particular way; - If they need to rely on or capture consent, deal with data protection rights invoked by an individual, or transfer personal data outside the UK and European Economic Area; - The discovery of a data breach or near miss (immediate action is required) please refer to the Data Breach Policy and section 12 of this policy; - Whenever they are engaging in a new activity that may affect the privacy rights of individuals; - If they are to share personal data with a data processor, for example a contractor or someone offering a service, in which case a contract is likely to be required and potentially a data protection impact assessment (DPIA), please see - Sharing Personal Data (section 10).